 Beaufort is home to the Koori Art Trail, a walk populated with Indigenous art.
 Take a short walk around the lake or do a virtual lap with us to view the works:

-Council will look to participate in NAIDOC Week, hopefully with a public event if COVID-19 restrictions allow.
+Council will look to participate in NAIDOC Week with the 2020 theme 'Always Was, Always Will Be.
+We are hopeful to have an event if COVID-19 restrictions allow.
 Watch this space for further updates.